 Stormwater Management Program

 The City of Abilene, as part of its regulatory and public responsibilities, must develop a Stormwater Management Program (SWMP).
 The SWMP was created to meet the regulatory requirements of the Texas Pollutant Discharge Elimination System (TPDES) Phase I Rule.
 The program is mandated by the Texas Commission on Environmental Quality (TCEQ) in an effort to improve the quality of storm water discharged to public water bodies.
-The Stormwater Management Program document outlines the City’s approach to address any impacts to water quality.
+The Stormwater Management Program (SWMP) document (PDF) outlines the City’s approach to address any impacts to water quality.